Basset Fauve de Bretagne Breed Summary

 |Colour||Fawn, Gold Wheaten, Light Wheaten, Red, Red Wheaten, Wheaten|

 |Other Names||BFB, Fawn Brittany Basset|

 These guys are little dogs with big personalities.
-They are incredibly cool and calm pooches, which makes them fantastic around younger children as well.
+They are incredibly cool and calm pooches, which makes them fantastic around younger children.
 However, they can also be fairly independent and may often wander off if they pick up an intriguing scent!
-Because they are predominantly family pets and enjoy the company of ‘hoomans’ they don’t do well by themselves and may even get separation anxiety!
+Because they are predominantly family pets and enjoy the company of 'hoomans' they don't do well by themselves and may even get separation anxiety!
 For this reason, they need someone around most of the day to keep them busy.
-Although extremely clever, asset Fauve de Bretagne's are prone to ignoring commands and often let their noses take control.
-It’s therefore important to start training and socialising them as young as possible, in hope that they may listen to you!
+Although extremely clever, Basset Fauve de Bretagne's are prone to ignoring commands and often let their noses take control.
+It's therefore important to start training and socialising them as young as possible, in hope that they may listen to you!

-These little guys were first bred in Brittany in France, which is no surprise seeing as ‘bretagne’ is French for Brittany!
-It’s thought Basset Fauve de Bretagne's have come about by crossing a Griffon Fauve de Bretagne with another hound with shorter legs.
-They were originally bred for the purpose of hunting game, such as small fury mammals and were highly prized for their fantastic hunting capabilities!
+These little guys were first bred in Brittany in France, which is no surprise seeing as 'Bretagne' is French for Brittany!
+It's thought Basset Fauve de Bretagne's have come about by crossing a Griffon Fauve de Bretagne with another hound with shorter legs.
+They were originally bred for the purpose of hunting game, such as small furry mammals and were highly prized for their fantastic hunting capabilities!
 They have since become a more popular choice as a family pet.
 Though they are mainly known in France, they are now becoming increasingly popular in England!
 They are now also a recognised breed by the Kennel Club as well, and ever steadily increasing in popularity.